Video Game / Z

 - Color-Coded Armies: Reds Vs Blues, the multi-player of the second game includes additional colors too.

-- Dodge the Bullet: cannon projectiles and thrown grenades are so slow that properly maneuvered light tank or a jeep can evade them for enough time to shoot the enemy infantry or driver from the tank with faster, low-caliber bullets.
-AI takes advantage of this..
+- Dodge the Bullet: Cannon projectiles and thrown grenades are so slow that a properly maneuvered jeep can evade them for enough time to shoot the enemy or tank driver with faster, low-caliber bullets.
+AI takes advantage of this.

 - Flash of Pain

-- Non-Fatal Explosions: averted in that exploding tanks sometimes shoot their turrets into the air.
-Falling turret can destroy another tank.
-This can lead to a chain reaction.
+- Non-Fatal Explosions: Averted in that exploding tanks sometimes shoot their turrets into the air.
+A falling turret can destroy another tank, which can lead to chain reactions.